A Better Test of Choice Overload: Theory

-For any set $A \subseteq X$, we can then define a maximal bound on the choice of default using the default choice probabilities from the subsets of $A$ and consistency with RUM.
-The basic idea here goes back to \citet{Varian82,Varian83}: A counterfactual choice behavior is in the predictive bounds if, and only if, that choice behavior and previously observed ones are jointly rationalizable.
-Formally, we have:
+For any $A \subseteq X$, we can then define a maximal bound on the choice of default using the default choice probabilities from the subsets of $A$ and consistency with RUM.
+The basic idea here goes back to \citet{Varian82,Varian83}: A counterfactual choice behavior is in the predictive bounds if, and only if, that choice behavior and previously observed ones (in our case, behavior on small choice sets) are jointly rationalizable.
+Formally: